 UF Small Animal Hospital to offer free eye, heart screenings for service animals

-The University of Florida’s Small Animal Hospital will offer free eye and heart screenings for service animals May 11 as a part of the American College of Veterinary Ophthalmologists-StokesRx National Service Animal Eye Exam event.
+The University of Florida’s Small Animal Hospital will offer free eye and heart screenings for service animals on May 3 as a part of the American College of Veterinary Ophthalmologists-StokesRx National Service Animal Eye Exam event.

 Service animals typically include guide dogs, disability assistance dogs, detection dogs, police dogs, search and rescue dogs, and formally trained and certified therapy dogs.
 Only active working animals that have been certified by or enrolled in a formal training program or organization qualify for the exam.